Reporting an Allegation of Code of Conduct Violation

 If you witness a crime or behavior that is an immediate threat to public safety, make sure you are safe and then call emergency services (e.g., 911 in the USA).

-If you are experiencing or witness prohibited behavior that is not an immediate threat to public safety during an SVP event (meeting, fieldtrip, symposium, online event, etc.), but you need to report DURING the event to stop the observed behavior, please alert the leader of that event immediately (e.g., fieldtrip leader, online event organizer) and, as soon as possible, contact the Vice President/Chair of the Ethics Committee Stuart Sumida or email the SVP Ethics Committee.
-Once you are able, please submit an official written report documenting what happened using one of the above three listed methods of reporting and including “What to Include in an Allegation Report”.
+If you are experiencing or witness prohibited behavior that is not an immediate threat to public safety during an SVP event (meeting, fieldtrip, symposium, online event, etc.), but you need to report DURING the event to stop the observed behavior, please alert the leader of that event immediately (e.g., fieldtrip leader, online event organizer) and, as soon as possible, contact the Vice President/Chair of the Ethics Committee Kristi Curry Rogers.
+Once you are able, please submit an official written report documenting what happened using the above referenced NAVEX platform and including “What to Include in an Allegation Report”.

 Required Reporters